PaddlePaddle/Paddle/paddle/framework/net_design.md

 ## PlainNet Usage
-`PlainNet` can be used to define and run a network as followed
+`PlainNet` can be used to define and run a network as follows

 ```c++
 // create an empty scope located on CPU device.